galacticcouncil/hydration-docs/docs/identity.md

 * twitter
 * riot name (in case you are using Matrix messaging)

-In the last field of the popup you can see the amount of HDX you need to deposit to register your identity.
+In the last field of the popup, you can see the amount of HDX you need to deposit to store your identity information.
 You will receive this deposit back once you decide to clear your identity at a later point.

 <img alt="authorize" src={useBaseUrl('/identity/set-identity-2.jpg')} />